 So they sell out of their business, benefit from this tax relief, and then find they have a large sum of money – now what?
 How do they get this outside of their taxable estate?
 Or defend it against life threats such as divorce?

 BPR presents a ‘one moment in time’ tax break – which is great, useful and much better than not getting it.
 But it does not protect wealth into the future.
-A forward looking, joined up financial plan put in place many years before could solve this – because such a plan could not only ensure BPR relief is obtained, but the resulting windfall from the sale of the business is preserved against future tax and lifestyle threats for decades.
+A forward looking, joined up Financial Plan put in place many years before could solve this – because such a plan could not only ensure BPR relief is obtained, but the resulting windfall from the sale of the business is preserved against future tax and lifestyle threats for decades.

 We can help with this and we encourage all business owners to get ahead of the curve and plan their strategies, including their exit plan, a long way in advance.
+Get in touch to discuss our Financial Advice for Business Owners today.